joostd/scirt-fido2-webauthn/0-introduction.md

 - Windows 10: Edge version 1809+
 - Firefox version 66+
-- MacOS: Safari 12.1 or Technical Preview version 71+
+- MacOS: Safari 13

-If you are using Safari 12.1, you need to enable Web Authentication first:
+If you are using Safari 12.1, you can enable Web Authentication manually:

 - Open `Preferences` and in the `Advanced` tab tick "Show Develop menu in menu bar"
 - enable Web Authentication using _Develop | Experimental Features| Web Authentication_